Aeroluna/LunaCoopMod/README.md

 Mengsk's infantry had custom portraits, but not his mech.

+- Improved Mengsk status bars to show energy/shield and be wider for Thors/Battlecruisers.

+Previously the status bar only showed hp.

 ## Mutators

 - Reworked Fatal Attraction to no longer make the units uncommandable.